IvanBond/Power-Refresh/README.md

 # Power-Refresh
-Refresher of Excel files with Power Query and PowerPivot model as Visual Basic Script
+Refresher of Excel files with Power Query and PowerPivot model as Visual Basic Script (VBS).

 This is an open source refresher that is aimed to optimize self-service Excel solutions on Windows workstations without administator rights